PatrickHenson/patrickhenson.github.io/_posts/2018-07-26-mechanical-keyboard.markdown

 #### DZ60 PCB, Gateron Green Switches, Stainless Steel Plate, Stabilizers

-By using a DZ60 I was able to select a USB-C connector and will be able to program it with my desired layout.
-I chose the 60% profile since I daily drive a **Vortex Pok3r**.
-Anytime I switch to a 'normal' keyboard I end up mashing the caps lock and random keys in an attempt to use my programmed settings.
+I use my **Vortex Pok3r** daily at work and the 60% has quickly become my favorite keyboard profile.
+By using the DZ60 I was also able to select a USB-C connector.

-My other boards use Cherry MX-Clear switches, which are my current favorite.
-For this build, I choose to use Gateron Green switches in an attempt to cut cost and test out clicky switches.
-They're different, but feel pretty good so far.
+For this build I chose to use Gateron Green switches to test out clicky switches.
+My other boards use Cherry MX-Clear switches, which are my current favorites, but these feel pretty good so far.
 I also used the plate and stabilizers that came in the kit rather than ordering custom or original Cherry parts.
-I'd consider sanding and painting the plate to customize it further in future builds.
-The stabilizers don't feel much different than the ones on my other boards and I expect them to smooth out over time as they break in.
+The stabilizers aren't noticeably different than the ones on my other boards and I expect them to smooth out over time as they break in.
+One option I may consider in the future is to sand and paint the plate prior to installing the switches.

 #### Black Aluminum Case